 The Gotemba outlets are Japans most popular outlet stores, and located at the base of Mount Fuji, near Hakone.
 The mall features over 200 stores and a 50 meter high ferris wheel.
 You can catch the bus from Kawaguchiko station to Gotemba station, where a bus will transport you to the outlets.

-Where to stay near Mt.
+Hotels near Mt.
 Fuji

-If you decide you want to stay more than one day in the Fuji area, there are some amazing places with great views of Mt Fuji.
+If you decide you want to stay more than one day in Mt Fuji area, there are some amazing places with great views of Mt Fuji.
 Staying near Mt.
 Fuji doesn’t have to be expensive, there are lots of budget options.
 Search for hotels around Mt Fuji.

 - If you want to stay near Mount Fuji and are on a tight budget, check out K’s House backpackers hostel